pureskillgg/docs/docs/datascience/old/datascience-faq.md

 > It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
 > Parquet is available in multiple languages including Java, C++, Python, etc...

-If you want to use another language, we still recommend starting with the [tutorial].
+If you want to use another language, we still recommend stating with the [tutorial].
 This is the easiest way to download the data and create new tomes, which are just more Parquet and JSON files.
-Tomes are economical views of the data tailored for specific analyses, and you build them yourself from data you have exported.
+Tomes are economical views of the data tailored for specific analyses.

 ## Cost FAQ